subhash-023/Spot-the-hidden/README.md

 ## **Features**

 **Interactive Image Tagging**: Click anywhere on the image to bring up a targeting box and a dropdown menu of characters to find.

-**Server-Side Validation**: Character selections are validated on the backend to see if the user's click is within the correct coordinates.
-This prevents client-side cheating.

 **Real-time Feedback**: Users receive instant feedback on whether their selection was correct or not.